Skip to main content

 Appointment of Supervisory Committee

 The Supervisory Committee is charged with general guidance of the doctoral student, including design and approval of the program of study, administration of the comprehensive examination, supervision of the dissertation research, and participation in the dissertation defense.
 The Supervisory Committee consists of a major advisor who serves as chair, and at least three additional members, two of whom must be members of the University regular or research faculty.
 All members must be members of the Graduate Faculty.
-Please verify with the EEB Program Coordinator that all of your committee members are approved as Graduate Faculty before completing the committee.
-Faculty who students wish to be on the committee but are not Graduate Faculty should consult with the Program Coordinator as early as possible.
+Please verify that all of your committee members are approved as Graduate Faculty before completing the committee.
+Faculty who a student wishes to be on the committee but are not Graduate Faculty should consult with the Program Coordinator as early as possible.
 Other members may be appointed when necessary.
 A majority of the committee members must hold appointments in one of the academic units of the EEB (Departments of Biological Sciences, Anthropology, Geosciences, and Human Environmental Systems).
 Students are encouraged to have at least one member of their committee who is external to the advisor’s department.

 Students should form a Supervisory Committee during their first semester of enrollment in the graduate program.
 Composition of the committee should be based on a reasonable match between student and faculty academic interest.
 Selection of the committee typically begins with the graduate student and major advisor agreeing on appropriate committee membership.
 The student then contacts and meets with potential members to determine their availability to serve on the committee.
 Once a committee has been identified, a Supervisory Committee Appointment form must be completed.
 The form will then be routed to the program and the Dean of the Graduate College for approval.
 The graduate dean can either appoint the recommended committee or solicit an alternative recommendation from the program.
 A change in membership of the committee can be made after its appointment, but only in accordance with program policies and the approval of the Graduate College.